zhanhl316/negotiation-dialogue-survey/README.md

 - **Single-Agent vs. Multi-Agent Techniques for Concurrent Reinforcement Learning of Negotiation Dialogue Policies** (ACL 2014) [[paper](https://aclanthology.org/P14-1047.pdf)] (Zhuang)
 - **Reinforcement Learning of Two-Issue Negotiation Dialogue Policies** (SIGDIAL 2013) [[paper](https://aclanthology.org/W13-4016.pdf)]
 - **Grounding Strategic Conversation: Using negotiation dialogues to predict trades in a win-lose game** (EMNLP 2013) [[paper](https://aclanthology.org/D13-1035.pdf)]  (Haolan)
-- **Negotiating causal implicatures** (SIGDIAL 2010) [[paper](https://aclanthology.org/W10-4312.pdf)] (Zhuang) This work designs a dialogue manager that infers and negotiates causal implicatures, which are unrelated to the negotiation we are referring to.
+- **Negotiating causal implicatures** (SIGDIAL 2010) [[paper](https://aclanthology.org/W10-4312.pdf)] (Zhuang)

+This work designs a dialogue manager that infers and negotiates causal implicatures in the dialogues.
+For example, in this conversation,

+Mary: The chest is locked, the crown is inside
+Bill: Give me the crown
+Bill causally implicated: Unlock the chest

+The dialogue manager would infer that the chest should be unlocked first to give Bill the crown.

+This work seems to be unrelated to the negotiation we are referring to.

 - **Getting to yes: Negotiating agreement without giving in.** [book]
 - **Reinforcement Learning of Argumentation Dialogue Policies in Negotiation** (INTERSPEECH 2011) [[paper](https://kgeorgila.github.io/publications/georgila_interspeech11.pdf)] (Tao)